Essential Guide to Social CRM: Features and Top Tools in 2025

 Overview

-Zoho CRM brings social engagement into its sales and marketing suite, making it easy for teams to track social leads and conversations alongside classic CRM data.
-By integrating social media channels such as Facebook, Twitter, and LinkedIn, Zoho CRM helps businesses monitor customer interactions, score social leads, and automate follow-ups.
-The platform’s customizable workflows enable teams to manage customer relationships and customer retention initiatives efficiently.
-Its advanced analytics give valuable insights into customer sentiment and social media activity, supporting data-driven decision-making.
-Integration with other Zoho business apps provides a comprehensive solution for organizations looking to centralize all aspects of customer relationship management.
+Zoho CRM brings social engagement into its sales and marketing suite, making it easy for teams to track social leads alongside classic CRM data.
+Its CRM and social media integration helps businesses monitor customer interactions, score leads, and automate follow-ups efficiently.

 Key features